CameronHamidi/hack-challenge-backend/README.md

 Requirements:
-    Design an API with different routes: The project is indeed an API with various GET, POST, and DELETE routes Database modelling: Databases are modelled in SQLAlchemy Deploy to Google Cloud: The app is deployed to Google cloud Anything else: The app is quite simple, but I had fun making it and really enjoyed the course.
+    Design an API with different routes: The project is indeed an API with various GET, POST, and DELETE routes Database modelling: Databases are modelled in SQLAlchemy Deploy to Google Cloud: The app is deployed to Google cloud, link is http://35.237.243.38/ Anything else: The app is quite simple, but I had fun making it and really enjoyed the course.